MACKEREL AND HERRING

 3. Dispute resolution mechanisms that prevent future disagreements from hindering management, avoiding a return to the current political impasse.

-For mackerel, NAPA has identified three crucial actions that individual Coastal States can take to reduce their impact on the stock and pave the way to the above long term goals:
+For mackerel, NAPA identified three crucial actions that individual Coastal States can take to reduce their impact on the stock and pave the way to the above long term goals:

 1. Limit fishing on the High Seas to no more than 10% of the catch (based on NAPA Analysis of Coastal State Mackerel Catches, 2023).